UBC-MDS/xplrrr/README.md

 ### Installation:

+Once the package is approved and released to CRAN, you will be able to install it like this:
-You can install the released version of xplrrr from [CRAN](https://CRAN.R-project.org) with:
+[CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("xplrrr")
 ```

-And the development version from [GitHub](https://github.com/) with:
+For now, install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")